-Following a call in 2013 for funding proposals under the heading of Drug Prevention and Information, the European Commission recently awarded funding to a multi-institutional partnership across five countries led by the University of Hertfordshire, UK, to undertake a project looking at Novel Psychoactive Substances (NPS).
+Following a call in 2013 for funding proposals under the heading of Drug Prevention and Information, the European Commission awarded funding to a multi-institutional partnership across five countries led by the University of Hertfordshire, UK, to undertake a project looking at Novel Psychoactive Substances (NPS).

-The project has four integrated Workstreams (WS).
+The project had four integrated Workstreams (WS).

-WS 4 involves the preparation of educational materials and resources on NPS, in a number of European languages, on the health risks of NPS for use in inter-professional medical, pharmacy and health education settings.
+WS 4 involved the preparation of educational materials and resources on NPS, in a number of European languages, on the health risks of NPS for use in inter-professional medical, pharmacy and health education settings.